 As Littlemore is only a few miles from Abingdon, we planned to give our pilgrimage a further destination.
 Thus, we set off towards 0xford; somewhere en route crossing the border into the Archdiocese of Birmingham.

-Blessed John Henry Newman, (see picture – right) together with a few friends, lived at ‘The College’, Littlemore, from 1842-1846.
+Blessed John Henry Newman, (see picture – above) together with a few friends, lived at ‘The College’, Littlemore, from 1842-1846.
 It was here that he, and two others, were received into the Catholic Church on 9 October 1845 by the Passionist, Blessed Dominic Barberi, an Italian missionary.